0xpbj/defi-graph/README.md

 - Can use either or both transaction count and amount mentioned below.

-# of Transactions in asset daily/weekly/monthly
+Number of Transactions in asset daily/weekly/monthly

 - Transaction Count
     - last block